 No; due to the cohort nature of the program, with each course serving as a prerequisite for the next course, the MBA program does not accept transfer credits Please see the section below for an exception to this policy for University of Phoenix students.

-University of Phoenix students: If you have been taking MBA courses with the University of Phoenix while in Asia, you may be eligible for an exception to policy due to UMUC Asia's newly awarded PACOM contract.
+University of Phoenix students: If you have been taking MBA courses with the University of Phoenix while in Asia, you may be eligible for an exception to policy due to University of Maryland University College Asia newly awarded PACOM contract.
 Up to 12 credits may be accepted in transfer.
-This exception to policy is available only for the UMUC Asia 2015 Fall term.
-Contact your local UMUC Asia Academic Advisor as soon as possible to verify eligibility.
+This exception to policy is available only for the Asia 2015 Fall term.
+Contact your local Asia Academic Advisor as soon as possible to verify eligibility.

-University of Phoenix transfer students are subject to UMUC’s standard MBA program admission policies.
-A bachelor's degree from a regionally accredited institution is required by UMUC and the five consecutive year time limitation for the MBA program applies to any transferred University of Phoenix credit.
+University of Phoenix transfer students are subject to University of Maryland University College standard MBA program admission policies.
+A bachelor's degree from a regionally accredited institution is required by the University of Maryland University College and the five consecutive year time limitation for the MBA program applies to any transferred University of Phoenix credit.

 6) Is financial aid available for the MBA program?